 - Membership - Teams can include internal WPI email addresses as Members, and external email address as Guests

-- Private Teams - Only the owner can add or approve membership requests
+- Private - Only the owner can add or approve membership requests; Team information is only available to members.

 - Delete - Deleting a Team removes all associated files, conversations, email, SharePoint content, etc.